Dmmilchev/chess/README.md

 ## Motivation

-This project was developed as a passion project to deepen my understanding of game development and algorithmic thinking.
-Chess, being a game with a rich history and deep complexity, was the perfect choice to challenge myself.
-The project also allowed me to explore various technologies and sharpen my skills in software development, problem-solving, and UI/UX design.

 I am always trying to improve at every aspect of life, but mostly at programming.
 The university courses I have taken has thought me much, but I had never worked on such a complex project as this one before.
 I wanted to test my algorithmic thinking and OOP design skills with a project and my passion for both programming and chess brought me here.
 Chess, being a game with a rich history and deep complexity, was the perfect choice to challenge myself.

 ## Hurdles